-- a.
-Quantity: Since the team's target customers are patients with unique complications, the product will most likely be produced on a relatively small scale with the possibility of individualization. - b.
+a.
+Quantity: Since the team's target customers are patients with unique complications, the product will most likely be produced on a relatively small scale with individualization.

+b.
 Target Product Cost: The product should not cost substantially more for the patient or hospital than the current surgery used to remove mature adhesions.
 Specific material and procedural costs will depend greatly upon the final design chosen.